pianonate/patterning/README.md

 This project uses processing for animation.
 You can download it here: [processing.org/download](https://processing.org/download)

 ### make gradle aware of the path to your core.jar
 I couldn't find a repo that hosted the core.jar and i'm not knowledgeable enough or motivated enough to figure this out.
-So a friend helped me figure out how i could install it as a local maven repo that is reference able in my build.gradle
+So you need to update build.gradle.kts with the path to your Processing jars and libraries.

-First, locate the core.jar that you downloaded from processing.org, so you can install into the local repo.
+Find where you installed processing and the core.jar that you downloaded from processing.org.
 I copied my Processing.app to **/Applications** on my Mac so my core.jar is located here:

-/Applications/Processing.app/Contents/Java/core/library/core.jar
+/Applications/Processing.app/Contents/Java/core.jar

-You'll have to figure it out the location for your own environment.
-You'll also need the gluegen-rt.jar and the jogl-all.jar from the same folder as they are packaged to work specifically with processing. i haven't figured out a way to get them from any public repo either.
+You'll have to figure it out the location for your own environment and update the pathToCore val in your build.gradle.kts - don't commit this change back as it will break me.
+I'll need to find a way to have gradle load that variable from a different file but for now this is how I'm getting processing...

-To set it up to work as a local maven repo, run these commands - **be sure to replace the path to your core.jar in the -Dfile argument**

-<pre><code>mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=/Applications/Processing.app/Contents/Java/core/library/core.jar -DgroupId=com.processing -DartifactId=processing -Dversion=4.3 -Dpackaging=jar
-mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=/Applications/Processing.app/Contents/Java/core/library/jogl-all.jar -DgroupId=org.jogamp.jogl -DartifactId=jogl-all -Dversion=2.4.0 -Dpackaging=jar
-mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file -Dfile=/Applications/Processing.app/Contents/Java/core/library/gluegen-rt.jar -DgroupId=org.jogamp.gluegen -DartifactId=gluegen-rt -Dversion=2.4.0 -Dpackaging=jar
-</code></pre>

-After running that command you should see "BUILD SUCCESS" and you can check that your stuff is in the right place with:

-<pre><code>ls ~/.m2/repository/com/processing/processing
-</code></pre>

-### we need to reference the openGL native libraries
-THese libraries are installed with processing - i didn't go through the trouble (yet) of putting them all into the local maven- i know, inconsistent.
-You'll be able to see at the top of the build.gradle.kts that it references a variable that points to where they are located within your processing install.
-On my machine that would be:

-<pre><code>val pathToJoglLibraries = "/Applications/Processing.app/Contents/Java/core/library/"
-</code></pre>

-you'll need to change that to match your environment.
-I'm not sure if this is the best way to do this, but it works for me.
-If you have a better way, please let me know.

-### update gradle properties
+### update gradle properties if you're using vscode
-because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscode, using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what i had installed with brew.
+because i'm not a gradle wonk, the hard lesson to learn when getting up and running with vscod , using its gradle extension, was that i had to update the distributionUrl in .gradle/gradle-wrapper.properties to 8.1.1 which is what i had installed with brew.
 You're probably an expert, so you know all about this sort of thing.  i've switched to using intelliJ because of it's amazing support for Kotlin - and I'm not sure if intellij just knows how to do that that sort of thing.

 ### that's it for the setup
 good luck - and let me know if any of this is wrong, or can be improved - I'd like it to be fully automated but that's for another day.